lorcanrae/rl-900-website/README.md

 VertexAI and the final model was embedded into a website to play in real time while I presented the project to my cohort.

-The Agents highest score achieved was 665, see below for a video of our most successful agent playing Space Invaders.
+The Agents highest score achieved was 665, see below for a video of our agent playing Space Invaders.

 <p align="center">
   <img width="300" height="450" src="https://github.com/lorcanrae/rl-900-website/blob/master/saved_media/weekendmodel-model-e2-s665-30f.gif?raw=true">